 Individuals, churches, foundations, and businesses who see their giving as an investment in the future of HIS students provide close to 80 percent of funds needed.
 Nearly 20 percent of funds come from the Pacific Union Conference of the Seventh-day Adventist church.
 Only one percent of operating funds come from students who pay a tuition of $87 per month (and if a student cannot afford to pay the fee, we find a way to help them.)
 In actuality it costs more than $2,000 per month to provide food, housing, education, extra-curricular activities, and other necessities for just one student.

 Along with providing for the needs of our students, the campus of Holbrook Indian School is in constant need of maintenance, repair, and capital improvements.
 Some of our faculty homes are more than 50 years old and have plumbing and structural issues.

-Gifts to Holbrook Indian School can be given to support general operations and NEW You Health Initiatives which include Garden to Plate, horsemanship, physical and spiritual activities programs and counseling.
+Gifts to Holbrook Indian School can be given to support general operations and NEW You Health Initiatives which include Garden to Plate, horsemanship, physical and spiritual activities, and licensed mental health therapy.
 Gifts can also be made to the worthy student fund and special capital projects.

 Because we simply cannot do all this without the help of those who have a heart for Native American ministries and/or Christian education, every gift matters.
 Most of those who invest in HIS students make a monthly contribution either by check or credit card.
 Whether you give annually, quarterly, or monthly, your support will make a difference in the lives of our students, their families, and in their communities.